Task 03 - Tailwindcss

 You have installed the lucide component package.
 The solution uses icons that you can import as follows:

-import { User, LogOut, Menu, Hash } from 'lucide-react';
+import { User, LogOut, Menu, Hash } from 'lucide-react';and render them as follows:

-If you would like to change the size of the icon, you can use the
+<User />If you would like to change the size of the icon, you can use the

-props:<Menu size={20} />
+sizeprops:<Menu size={20} /> -

 You can find the GitHub logo in the

-folder and use it as follows:import Image from 'next/image'; // Usage <Image src="/github.png" alt="GitHub logo" width={50} height={50} />;
+publicfolder and use it as follows:import Image from 'next/image'; // Usage <Image src="/github.png" alt="GitHub logo" width={50} height={50} />; -

 "Example import" section on the page uses

-tag to render a content. -
+<code>tag to render a content. -

 There are supposed to be links in both the left and right sidebars.
 You can target the

-page for simplicity.
+/page for simplicity.

 Desktop